clescot/kafka-connect-http/docs/connectors_settings.md

 - *`poll.delay.registration.queue.consumer.in.ms`* : poll delay, i.e, wait time before start polling a registered consumer. default value is 2 seconds.
 - *`poll.interval.registration.queue.consumer.in.ms`* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.

+### Metrics Registry

+metrics registry can be configured to add some metrics, and to export them.
+Metrics registry is global to the JVM.
+Only _okhttp_ HTTP client support this feature.

+#### add some HTTP metrics
+When at least one of the export is activated, a listener is added to the okhttp to expose some metrics as timers :
+- `okhttp`
+- `okhttp.dns`
+- `okhttp.socket.connection`
+- `okhttp.pool.connection`
+- `okhttp.proxy.select`
+- `okhttp.request.headers`
+- `okhttp.request.body`
+- `okhttp.response.headers`
+- `okhttp.response.body`

+Each metrics with its name listed above, is bound to some tags/dimensions :
+- `configuration.id`
+- `host` : metrics identical to target.host, and present for old systems relying on this metric.
+Not activated by default. can be activate with `meter.registry.tag.include.legacy.host` set to `true`.
+- `method` : http method
+- `outcome` : response code or `UNKNOWN`
+- `status` : response code, `IO_ERROR`, or `CLIENT_ERROR`
+- `target.host` : http remote host
+- `target.port` : http remote port
+- `target.scheme` : http scheme used to interact with remote http server
+- `target.uri` : will be `none`, except if you activate it with `meter.registry.tag.include.url.path` set to `true`.
+Beware of the high cardinality metrics issue if you've got many different paths in urls (https://last9.io/blog/how-to-manage-high-cardinality-metrics-in-prometheus/)

+#### other metrics are available

+Some built-ins metrics are available :
+- executor services metrics can be activated with `meter.registry.bind.metrics.executor.service` set to `true`
+- JVM memory metrics can be activated with `meter.registry.bind.metrics.jvm.memory` set to `true`
+- JVM threads metrics can be activated with `meter.registry.bind.metrics.jvm.thread` set to `true`
+- JVM info metrics can be activated with `"meter.registry.bind.metrics.jvm.info"` set to `true`
+- JVM Garbage Collector (GC) metrics can be activated with `"meter.registry.bind.metrics.jvm.gc"` set to `true`
+- JVM classloader metrics can be activated with `"meter.registry.bind.metrics.jvm.classloader"` set to `true`
+- JVM processor metrics can be activated with `"meter.registry.bind.metrics.jvm.processor"` set to `true`
+- Logback metrics can be activated with `"meter.registry.bind.metrics.logback"` set to `true`

+#### export metrics
+Both exports (JMX and Prometheus) can be combined.

+- JMX export
+  you need to activate this export with :
+  `"meter.registry.exporter.jmx.activate": "true"`

+- prometheus export
+  you need to activate this export with :
+  `"meter.registry.exporter.prometheus.activate": "true"`
+  by default, the port open is the default prometheus one (`9090`), but you can define yours with this setting :
+  `"meter.registry.exporter.prometheus.port":"9087`

 #### configuration

 The connector ships with a `default` configuration, and we can, if needed, configure more configurations.